brendancooley/gunboats/gunboats.md

 ### Tariffs and Prices

-Firms engage in monopolistic competition, setting prices in each market to maximize profits, given the preferences of consumers.
+Firms engage in monopolistic competition, setting prices in each market to maximize profits, given consumer demand.
 Governments can shift the prices that consumers pay for foreign goods by charging a uniform import tariff on manufactured goods, $\tau_i - 1$.
 This drives a wedge between the price set by foreign firms, $p_j(\nu_j)$, and the price paid by consumers for foreign goods.
-The price of foreign goods in the home market is $p_{ij}(\nu_j) = \tau_i p_j(\nu_j)$.
+The price of foreign manufactured goods in the home market is $p_{ij}(\nu_j) = \tau_i p_j(\nu_j)$.
 The price in the agricultural sector serves as the numeraire, $p_i^y = 1$.
 The government collects the revenue raised from tariffs.

 ### Consumption